An Island Tradition: 'May Day is Lei Day'

 Reading time: 6 Minutes

-Most of us know the song “May Day is Lei Day in Hawaii,” and that it's customary to give and wear beautiful flower lei on May 1.
-Some people celebrate by gathering sweet-smelling plumeria from their yard to string a simple lei, or for something fancier, perhaps cream-white puakenikeni.
-Others buy their lei—maybe delicate pikake, tuberose, or white ginger—strung fresh at a lei stand in Chinatown, or from the day's latest grocery store delivery.
-It doesn't matter how simple or fancy the lei, or whether you make or purchase it.
-The result is the same—sharing in a lei-giving and -wearing tradition that contributes to making these Islands the unique and lovely place that they are.
+Most of us know the song “May Day is Lei Day in Hawaiʻi,” and that it’s customary to give and wear beautiful lei on May 1.
+Some people celebrate by gathering sweet-smelling plumeria from their yard to string a simple lei—or, for something fancier, perhaps intoxicating cream-white to deep orange puakenikeni.
+Others buy their lei fresh from a lei stand in Chinatown or their local grocery store, opting for delicate pikake, tuberose, pakalana, or yellow ginger.
+However you choose to celebrate, whether simple or elaborate, handmade or purchased, the result is the same: sharing a lei-giving and lei-wearing tradition are just one of the many things that make our islands so special.

-But how did May 1 come to be associated with lei?
-And did you know that Bank of Hawaii hosted the first Lei Day celebration in its lobby?
+But how did May 1 become associated with lei?
+And did you know that Bank of Hawaiʻi hosted one of the first Lei Day celebrations in our lobby?

-May Day became Lei Day in Hawaii in 1928, when artist and poet Don Blanding, an Oklahoma native who lived in Hawaii and wrote for the Honolulu Star-Bulletin, put forward the idea of creating a holiday to celebrate the tradition of making, giving and wearing lei.
-He mentioned the concept to Star-Bulletin's society editor Grace Tower Warren, who instantly expressed interest.
-She suggested pairing the holiday with May Day, a day already associated with flowers (which also happened to be her birthday)—and she's the one who coined the now-familiar phrase “May Day is Lei Day in Hawaii.”
+May Day became closely tied to Lei Day in Hawaiʻi in 1928, when artist and poet Don Blanding (an Oklahoma native living in Hawaiʻi who wrote for the Honolulu Star-Bulletin) suggested creating a holiday to celebrate the tradition of making, giving, and wearing lei.
+He shared the idea with Star-Bulletin society editor Grace Tower Warren, who immediately embraced it.
+Warren proposed pairing the new holiday with May Day, already associated with flowers (and also her birthday), and she coined the now-familiar phrase: “May Day is Lei Day in Hawaiʻi.”

-Around that time, musicians Leonard “Red" Hawk and Ruth Hawk wrote the now-familiar song about it.
+Around that time, musicians Leonard “Red” Hawk and Ruth Hawk wrote the now-familiar song:

 Garlands of flowers ev'ry where